 We compute both contact forces and torques, and haptically render them using static virtual coupling [2].
-We propose a quasistatic damping scheme to improve the passivity of penalty-based contacts.
+We propose a quasi-static damping scheme to improve the passivity of penalty-based contacts.
 In haptics, higher update rates generally enable stable rendering of stiffer forces and torques; but reaching such high rates is challenging for models with detailed geometry.
-In our system, the deformations, collision detection and contact force computations run together in one loop at haptic rates (1000 Hz).
-We do not need to extrapolate from lower-rate signals.
-A multi-rate simulation using the contact gradients of Section V could exploit user's limited sensing bandwidth to further increase example complexity [6], [7].
+In our system, the deformations, collision detection, and contact force computations run together in one loop at haptic rates (1,000 Hz).
+We do not need to extrapolate from lower rate signals.
+A multirate simulation using the contact gradients (such as those presented in Section 5) could exploit user's limited sensing bandwidth to further increase example complexity [6], [7].

-The technical sections of this paper are organized as follows.
-Section II gives our proposed contact model for computing contact forces between a point and a distance field.
-It also explains how we generate our pointshells and distance fields from input "polygon soup" triangle meshes, and how points are organized into a multi-resolution hierarchy.
-In Section III, we give our run-time algorithm: we explain how we traverse the hierarchy at run-time, how we exploit temporal coherence, and how we adjust the rendered level of detail to support graceful degradation of contact.
-In Section IV, we extend the algorithm to deformable simulation; first, by making the pointshell deformable (§ IV-A), next by adding deformations to the distance field (§ IV-B).
+The technical sections of this paper are organized as follows: Section 2 gives our proposed contact model for computing contact forces between a point and a distance field.
+It also explains how we generate our pointshells and distance fields from input "polygon soup" triangle meshes and how points are organized into a multiresolution hierarchy.
+In Section 3, we give our runtime algorithm: we explain how we traverse the hierarchy at runtime, how we exploit temporal coherence, and how we adjust the rendered level of detail to support graceful degradation of contact.
+In Section 4, we extend the algorithm to deformable simulation-first, by making the pointshell deformable (Section 4.1), next by adding deformations to the distance field (Section 4.2).

-B. Related Work
+1.2 Related Work

 Haptic rendering has received increasing attention over the last decade [8], and significant challenges remain especially for rendering deformable systems.
 Early methods were developed for tissue simulations during virtual surgery [9], and mostly used mass-spring deformable objects.
-Space-time adaptive and multi-rate methods have been successful for real-time deformable object simulation [10], [11], but time-critical distributed contact algorithms have received less attention (c.f.
-[12]).
-A variety of preprocessing techniques, such as precomputed Green's functions, exist for accelerating linear elastostatic models to support haptic force-feedback rendering of point-like contact, or modest multipoint contacts via low-rank updates [13]-[17].
-Unfortunately, most such haptic rendering papers assume interactions based on pulling on (or constraining) certain vertices, not performing realtime deformable-rigid object collision detection and distributed contact force and torque computations with complex geometry.
+Spacetime adaptive and multirate methods have been successful for real-time deformable object simulation [10], [11], but time-critical distributed contact algorithms have received less attention (cf. [12]).
+A variety of preprocessing techniques, such as precomputed Green's functions, exist for accelerating linear elastostatic models to support haptic force-feedback rendering of point-like contact, or modest multipoint contacts via low-rank updates [13], [14], [15], [16], [17].
+Unfortunately, most such haptic rendering papers assume interactions based on pulling on (or constraining) certain vertices, not performing real-time deformable-rigid object collision detection and distributed contact force and torque computations with complex geometry.

-As mentioned, the Voxmap-PointShell (VPS) method was introduced by [1] to support rigid-rigid contact rendering.
+As mentioned, the VPS method was introduced in [1] to support rigid-rigid contact rendering.
 Pointshell accuracy and virtual coupling stability were improved in [18].
 In [2], they replaced the original VPS mass-spring-damper with a quasi-static spring.
-The recent paper of [3] introduces wider voxmaps (4-bit), which now have more room to store distanceto-nearest-contact information for free-space voxels.
-Since the haptic device is user controlled, there exists an upper bound on the maximum possible velocity of a point shell point, and therefore points located in a voxel sufficiently far from contact need not be checked for several haptic cycles (temporal coherence).
+The recent paper of McNeely et al. [3] introduces wider voxmaps (4-bit), which now have more room to store distance-to-nearest-contact information for free-space voxels.
+Since the haptic device is user controlled, there exists an upper bound on the maximum possible velocity of a pointshell point, and therefore, points located in a voxel sufficiently far from contact need not be checked for several haptic cycles (temporal coherence).
 Also, the pointshell is traversed on two levels: a coarse level shell is tested against a coarse level voxmap, followed by finer tests if necessary.
-The hierarchy only consists of two levels, the simulation is rigid, and graceful degradation of contact was not addressed.
+The hierarchy only consists of two levels, the simulation is rigid and graceful degradation of contact was not addressed.